- CD Releases

 Russell Davies' TV film "The Lowest of the Low" - the history of the bass saxophone, includes Mike in the Joe Venuti role, playing "Raggin' the Scale" - (see video clips).

 Further work with Keith Nichols at concerts and jazz festivals.
 An International Fiddle Festival in 1984 at Battersea Arts Centre, also featuring Nigel Kennedy and Johnny Van Derrick.
 With Gypsy Jazz guitar stars Fapy Lafertin, Angelo Debarre and Romane.
 He has worked with most of the Grappelli guitarists (apart from Django!), including Diz Disley, Martin Taylor, John Etheridge, Bucky Pizzarelli, Jeff Green and Denny Wright and Paul Degville.
-Also including Neil Stacey and the Kimbara Brothers, Jonny Hepbir Quartet, Ultraswing, Ian Cruikshank, Keith Stephens Gypsy Jazz, Jack Emblow, Madeleine Bell, Big Jim Sullivan, Peter Green, John Joyce, Wizz Jones, Tom "Spats" Langham, Malcolm Harrison, Gary Potter, Campbell Burnap, Digby Fairweather, Alan Barnes, Don Weller, Marty Grosz, Ken Peplowski, Chris Spedding, Howard Alden, Nigel Price, Herbie Flowers, Peter Ind, Peter Morgan, Jez Cook, Andy Crowdy, Laurence Corns, Tony Barnard, Jim Mullen, Steve Simpson, Nigel Bagge, Martin Wheatley's Arcadians, Stefan Grossman, Duck Baker, Piers Clark, The Hot Club of London (Nils Solberg, Gerry Higgins), a gig with Gary Brooker at "Blues on the Farm", Dave Bronze's Western Swing band "Fargo" and The Lord Colwyn Band (long-standing member, playing private parties and Royal events - 1 album), Remi Harris, Mark Rideout, Jason Henson, Miller Anderson.
+Also including Neil Stacey and the Kimbara Brothers, Jonny Hepbir Quartet, Ultraswing, Ian Cruikshank, Keith Stephens Gypsy Jazz, Jack Emblow, Madeleine Bell, Big Jim Sullivan, Peter Green, John Joyce, Wizz Jones, Tom "Spats" Langham, Malcolm Harrison, Gary Potter, Campbell Burnap, Digby Fairweather, Alan Barnes, Don Weller, Marty Grosz, Ken Peplowski, Chris Spedding, Howard Alden, Nigel Price, Herbie Flowers, Peter Ind, Peter Morgan, Jez Cook, Andy Crowdy, Laurence Corns, Dave Toye, Tony Barnard, Jim Mullen, Steve Simpson, Nigel Bagge, Martin Wheatley's Arcadians, Stefan Grossman, Duck Baker, Piers Clark, The Hot Club of London (Nils Solberg, Gerry Higgins), a gig with Gary Brooker at "Blues on the Farm", Gis/recording with Dave Bronze's Western Swing band "Fargo" and The Lord Colwyn Band (long-standing member, playing private parties and Royal events - 1 album), Remi Harris, Mark Rideout, Jason Henson, Miller Anderson.

 An occasional member of John Etheridge's "Sweet Chorus" and an appearance at the Xabia Jazz Fesival in Spain as a member of Martin Taylor's "Spirit of Django".